ReportsVena vs Datarails

 Datarails

 For both platforms, the reality is that Excel is Excel.
-The UX difference comes down to how much structure the platform imposes and how much of the experience extends beyond the spreadsheet.
+The UX difference comes down to how much structure the platform imposes and how much experience extends beyond the spreadsheet.

 Integrations & Data Management